 We both had a ton of fun at the Made in Penang 3D Art Museum.
 I had gone to one of these in Langkawi before, and it is definitely more fun with two people!!

 After the indoor art, we continued with searching for the famous Penang street art outdoors.
-All the pictures in a post coming up next!
+See all the photos here!

 I took her to my favorite food places in the area (China House and the jetty food stalls) before ending the day with sunset on the jetties.